How I keep a clean home… with an Australian cattle dog

 We occasionally bathe her with shampoo

-We do occasionally give Scout a full bath, though.
-In fact, we might actually bathe her more than the average dog owner — sometimes we just can’t avoid it!
+We do occasionally give Scout a full bath.
+We might actually bathe her more than the average dog owner—sometimes we just can’t avoid it!
 I often feel like Shrek living in a swamp.

 I love the Healer Dog Shampoo bar from Legendary Canine to wash our cattle dog’s coat.
 It’s gentle and designed for sensitive skin, so I don’t have to worry too much even if we’re bathing her as often as once a month.
 Plus it smells like lavender (one of my all-time favorite smells).
 Win-win!